On the Normal Sheaf of Gorenstein Curves: Tetragonal Gorenstein curves

-Nonhyperelliptic Gorenstein curves of genus $g>2$ have two natural ambient spaces to embed them, namely the projective spaces $\mathbb{P}^{g-1}$ and suitable \emph{rational normal scrolls}.
-While the projective space depends only on the genus $g$, it is also required to know the gonality of the canonical curve to embedding it in a suitable scroll.
-So, we briefly recall some basic facts on scrolls and gonality of singular curves.
+A nonhyperelliptic Gorenstein curve $C$ of genus $g>2$ has two natural ambient spaces to embed it, namely the projective spaces $\mathbb{P}^{g-1}$ and suitable \emph{rational normal scrolls}.
+While the projective space depends only on its genus $g$, it is also required to know the gonality of $C$ to embedding it in a suitable scroll.
+So we briefly recall some basic facts on scrolls.